ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab00.md

 ## Get setup with github

 We will be using github.com in this course.
 We have created an organization called ucsb-cs16-f18-nichols on github.com where you can create repositories (repos) for your assignments in this course.
-The advantage of creating private repos under that organization is that the course staff (your instructors, TAs and mentors) will be able to see your code and provide you with help, without you having to do anything special.
+The advantage of creating private repos under that organization is that the course staff (your instructors and TAs) will be able to see your code and provide you with help, without you having to do anything special.

 To join this organization, you need to do three things.